Vectorizing Unicode conversions on real RISC-V hardware

 The RISC-V Vector extension (RVV) adds a set of 32 vector registers that are each VLEN bits wide, where VLEN is a power-of-two greater or equal to 128 (in the standard V extension).
 Vector registers can be interpreted as multiple 8/16/32/64 bit elements, and operated on accordingly, as signed/unsigned integers or single/double precision floating point numbers.
 Since we can operate on multiple elements at a time large speedup over scalar code is possible.

-At the time of writing (early 2024) there is almost no hardware available that supports RVV.
+At the time of writing (updated mid 2024) there is very few hardware available that supports RVV.

-Fortunately, I own the Kendryte K230, and have ssh access to a Milk-V Pioneer server with 64 C920 cores, thanks to perfXlab.
+Fortunately, I own the Kendryte K230, the BananaPi BPI-F3, and have ssh access to a Milk-V Pioneer server with 64 C920 cores, thanks to perfXlab.
 The development was done via qemu emulation, as that's far simpler than using real hardware, for now.

 The next two sections will cover the basics of RVV and Unicode, feel free to skip ahead if you are already familiar with the topics.